3M1RY33T/dots-hyprland-professional/README.md

-# dots-hyprland Professional
+# dots-hyprland-professional

-This is a plugin to an existing configuration by end-4, special thanks to you for this groundbreaking Hyprland configuration!
+This is a plugin to an existing configuration by [end-4](https://github.com/end-4), special thanks to you for this groundbreaking Hyprland configuration!

 ## Motivation